- Applying to study

 How will I be matched to new students?

-You will be asked to nominate a time that you'll be on campus and available to meet with students each week.
+You will be asked to nominate a day and time that you'll be on campus (or online) and available to meet with students each week.
 New students then assign themselves to a mentor through an online system.
 They may choose a mentor based on a number of things such as campus, similar availability, area of study or something else important to them, such as status as a mature-age student.

 Are mentors paid?